-The Foundation maintains an excellent partnership with the Canadian Rivers Institute (CRI) in hosting a regular webinar series, in both official languages.
+The Foundation hosts a regular webinar series, in both official languages.
 The series started in fall 2012 and enjoys growing popularity, among domestic and international participants.
 The webinars are free and offer live, interactive, online presentations that focus on themes related to fish and river conservation and management, as identified by staff and participants.
 A strategically recruited panel of Canadian and international experts lead the discussion.
 The audience is invited to suggest topics and discussion leaders.
-The cumulative total participation over all the years the webinar series has been running is 259 individuals participating a total of 841 times.
+Since the inception of the webinar series, more than 1000 individuals have registered and there have been over 4000 logins to presentations.